elcodi/elcodi/src/Elcodi/Bundle/GeoBundle/README.md

 > You'll need to do this to use GEO as an API

-The default configuration values for the bundle are are:
+The default configuration values for the bundle are:

 ```yaml
 # Default configuration for extension with alias: "elcodi_geo"